Orianig/dentalClinic-Back/README.md

 ## Licencia

 License and Copyright Add MIT Licence.
-The style is completely created by Oriana Infante, the images of the about.html page as well as the main logo are taken from the free svg image server.
+The style is completely created by Oriana Infante.